Kampijo/Reminder/README.md

 ~~However, alarm has not been implemented to alert as of yet.~~

 Alert feature, with working alarm notification has been implemented.

+Navigation Drawer added that categorizes items.

+Made dialog colours more consistent with theme.

 # TO-DO
 Improve the UI <br/>